IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

 3. In the top-right corner of the IBM Cloud Shell window is a square icon with an "up" arrow.
 Click this button to upload a file — upload the SSH key downloaded earlier.

 In this chapter, a similar scenario as seen in Part 7 will be used where files will be uploaded, retention periods set, and attempts to delete the objects will be made.
-To facilite the scenario, a script is provided that will automatically download the 6 image files to the IBM Cloud Shell environment.
+To facilitate the scenario, a script is provided that will automatically download the 6 image files to the IBM Cloud Shell environment.

 !!! important
     Be sure to utilize the demonstration guides **copy** ![](_attachments/Usage-Clipboard.png) icon to avoid typographical errors in executing commands.